NBISweden/workshop-python/README.md

   prompt.
 We will not teach Unix in detail: Other course are available at SciLifeLab for it.
 * Bring your own laptop (Linux, or Mac) for the practical exercises.
-Otherwise, please contact us at education@scilifelab.uu.se before you apply.
+Otherwise, please contact <a href="mailto:Frederic.Haziza@nbis.se?subject=[Python HT17] I need a laptop">Frédéric Haziza</a> before the course starts.

 # Course Content